pravega/bookkeeper-operator/doc/operator-upgrade.md

 where:
 - `[CERT_NAME]` is the name of the certificate that has been created
 - `[SECRET_NAME]` is the name of the secret created by the above certificate

-#### Upgrade manually

-To manually trigger the upgrade to Operator 0.1.3, run the script `operatorUpgrade.sh` under [tools](https://github.com/pravega/bookkeeper-operator/blob/master/tools) folder.
-This script installs the certificate, patches and creates necessary K8s artifacts, needed by 0.1.3 Operator, prior to triggering the upgrade by updating the image tag in Operator deployment.